 The Oyster Bar at the Old Ebbitt Grill is renowned for its array of exceptional oysters and award winning wines, and it was the oysters we were there for.
-We ordered a selection of seven oysters from along the east coast and were not disappointed.
+We ordered a selection of seven oysters from the eastern seaboard and were not disappointed.
 The Rocky Points and East Beach Blondes were fine, but the Wellfleets and Matunucks were outstanding.

-We landed there on open mic night and the earnest dedication of talented people to their craft, one that went largely uncompensated, and one designed to give more than it took, was a welcome antidote to what we had seen earlier in the day and bolstered our pride in the drive and ingenuity of Americans.
+We landed there on open mic night and the earnest dedication of talented people, one that went largely uncompensated, and one designed to give more than it took, was a welcome antidote to what we had seen earlier in the day and bolstered our pride in the drive and ingenuity of our fellows.

 Reflections on Day One in Washington DC

 On our first day in Washington we had seen wealthy and powerful men speaking to no one in a chamber designed for debate so they could get their faces on camera and get reelected.
-We had seen a Treasury Secretary flustered and foul-mouthed, not at all self-possessed, about to enter a meeting that would prove to be the first round in a dangerous game of chicken that nearly took the country over the brink.
-We had seen American tourists eager to believe that the city and the country belonged to them.
+We had seen a Treasury Secretary flustered and foul-mouthed heading to a meeting that would prove to be the first round in a dangerous game of chicken that would nearly take the country over the brink.
+We had seen bright-eyed American tourists eager to believe that the city and the country belonged to them.
 And we had seen Chinese tourists who seemed to know better.

 And then we were told we were living in a democracy.

-We saw a lot of people trying to fool themselves and we saw a lot of people willing to help them do it.
-But we also saw beauty, grace and charm.
-We saw passion and authenticity and commitment to an ideal.
+We saw a whole lot of people trying to fool themselves, and we saw a whole lot of people willing to help them.
+But we also saw beauty, grace and dignity.
+We also saw passion, authenticity and commitment to an ideal.

 We saw the underlying qualities that make America great.

-And we saw the bitter crust that has developed on top of them.
+And we saw the bitter crust that has developed around them.

 We were conflicted.
-And it was only our first day in Washington.
+And it was just our first day in Washington.

-Hour by Hour Travel Plan for Washington DC…
+Hour by Hour Travel Itinerary for Washington DC…